Inpatient Addiction Treatment

 Every inpatient addiction treatment center is different.
 What you will find depends on where you go.
 For this reason, it is essential to do a little research.
 If you have any specific questions, please call the number found at the bottom of this page.

 In general, however, most clinics follow a similar program.
 Within every clinic, you will likely find group therapy.
 These are special sessions where fellow addicts work through recovery together.
 This form of peer support has proven highly valuable especially in early recovery.
 Also, you will attend one-on-one counseling.
 In contrast to group therapy, this is a private session with a therapist.

 In other cases, there could be drug and alcohol education and medical care.
 Some treatment centers offer family therapy in which your family will come to special sessions to aid you on the path to recovery.
 Many clinics involve 12-step programs (but certainly not all of them).
 12-step programs are based on organizations like Alcoholics Anonymous.
 They require each member to give in to a “higher power” and take an exhaustive moral inventory.
 The benefit of these programs is they provide much-needed peer support with regular meetings.

 Each form of therapy can be used in combination with others, and finding the right combination has enabled thousands to attain long-term recovery.
 When looking at treatment options, be sure to consider what types of help are most important to you personally.
-Call us today and we can help you find the right treatment center for you.
+We can help you find the right treatment center if you call us.
 Do not face this hard time by yourself.